Sea of Faces Exhibition February 2020 at Tanks Art Centre, Cairns Botanical Gardens

 The exhibition is all about studying the colours of tropical fish and taking these colours and using them in portraits of researchers, who work on the reef.

 Luisa Manea's portraits, for a long time, have focused largely on fashion.
 However, since moving from Perth to Cairns in 2016, her subject matter has begun to include people who have achieved success in environmental protection and awareness.
-Her colour palette hs also become much bright.
+Her colour palette has also become much brighter.
 Much of her recent work has employed the colours inspired by tropical reef fish.

 For this new body of work, Luisa was kindly granted access to Cairns Aquarium so she could capture the movement and colour of a bright range of species in a series of studies.

-For example, the codfish at the aquarium would look brownish from a distance, but up close the same fish would display a salmon pink base with lime green spot.
-This taught Luisa to not use colour just for the colour itself, but for the value and hue, it holds.
+For example, the codfish at the aquarium would look brownish from a distance, but up close, the same fish would display a salmon pink base with a lime green spot.
+This taught Luisa not to use colour just for the colour itself but for its value and hue.

-To check the new colour experiments were working, Luisa would often take a photo of a painting in progress and, apply a back and white filter over the top to ensure the colour value was correct.
+To check that the new colour experiments were working, Luisa would often take a photo of a painting in progress and apply a back and white filter over the top to ensure the colour value was correct.

 The scale and proportions of the artworks reflect how challenging it was to draw fish. it was hard to get the scale correct in order to fit the paper size.
-Drawing from memory and speed became a new skill.making the portrait more interesting to look at.
-Instead of a typical portrait centered or slightly t the right of the canvas, these portraits took on the look of a snapshot, not a pose.
+Drawing from memory and speed became a new skill. making the portrait more interesting to look at.
+Instead of a typical portrait centred or slightly to the right of the canvas, these portraits took on the look of a snapshot, not a pose.

 Many of the artworks on display are layered, just like their inspirations, fish.
-There are those that shoe and glitter, scales that are textured and coloured. the markings are in many ways identical to the way women wear makeup.
-Eyes are often exaggerated in the use of eyeliner, emphasizing the importance of their eyes and give the illusion of being constantly watched.
+There are those that shimmered and glittered, scales that are textured and coloured. the markings are in many ways identical to the way women wear makeup.
+Eyes are often exaggerated in the use of eyeliner, emphasising the importance of their eyes and giving the illusion of being constantly watched.